vtex-apps/release-notes/docs/2019-week-38/product-customizer-component.md

 ## What you need to do

-Better understand how your store's new block and its functionalities work by accessing out [documentation]().
+Better understand how your store's new block and its functionalities work by accessing its [documentation]().